cmftacdol/DayZServerAlteria/profiles/TerjeSettings/StartScreen/ServerRules.md

 ---

-⚠️ Read Before You Play
+Read Before You Play

 This server is PVE only and built on the principle of player responsibility.
 Admins will not refund gear, fix mistakes, or take responsibility for player actions.
 Your choices, your survival.

-🔑 Core Rules
+Core Rules

-🔫 PVE Only
+-PVE Only

-No PvP.
+--No PvP.
 Killing or harming other players is strictly prohibited.

-Traps intended to harm players (at bases, roads, or elsewhere) are not allowed.
+--Traps intended to harm players (at bases, roads, or elsewhere) are not allowed.

-🏚️ No Base Raiding
+-No Base Raiding

-Do not raid, break into, or steal from other players’ bases.
+--Do not raid, break into, or steal from other players’ bases.

-Respect ownership of bases and storage.
+--Respect ownership of bases and storage.

-Building in Military, Medical, Firefighter, Police and Hunting area is strictly forbidden.
+-Building in Military, Medical, Firefighter, Police and Hunting area is strictly forbidden.
 (Bases that will not follow this rule will get deleted without notice).

-🚫 Trader Zone Etiquette
+-Trader Zone Etiquette

-No stealing from players or vehicles in Trader Zones.
+-No stealing from players or vehicles in Trader Zones.

-Unlocked vehicles outside Trader Zones are considered fair game.
+--Unlocked vehicles outside Trader Zones are considered fair game.

-🚙 Vehicles
+-Vehicles

-Drive and park responsibly.
+-Drive and park responsibly.

-If you flip, lose, or crash a vehicle, it’s your responsibility to recover or rebuild.
+--If you flip, lose, or crash a vehicle, it’s your responsibility to recover or rebuild.

-Admins will not replace destroyed or lost vehicles.
+--Admins will not replace destroyed or lost vehicles.

-🗑️ Map Etiquette
+-Map Etiquette

-No littering: clean up trash, empty containers, and junk piles.
+--No littering: clean up trash, empty containers, and junk piles.

-Don’t block loot spawns, roads, or safe zones with builds or vehicles.
+--Don’t block loot spawns, roads, or safe zones with builds or vehicles.

-♻️ Looting Rules
+--Looting Rules

-No loot cycling (dropping/picking items repeatedly to force respawns).
+--No loot cycling (dropping/picking items repeatedly to force respawns).

-Share high-value areas respectfully.
+--Share high-value areas respectfully.

-🧠 Respect & Common Sense
+-Respect & Common Sense

-No toxic behavior, hate speech, or harassment.
+--No toxic behavior, hate speech, or harassment.

-Don’t exploit bugs, glitches, or loopholes.
+--Don’t exploit bugs, glitches, or loopholes.

-Treat both players and staff respectfully.
+-Treat both players and staff respectfully.

-🛑 Admin Policy
+-Admin Policy

-Admins enforce rules on cheating, griefing, or toxic behavior.
+--Admins enforce rules on cheating, griefing, or toxic behavior.

-Admins do not refund gear, teleport players, or undo player mistakes.
+--Admins do not refund gear, teleport players, or undo player mistakes.

-Survival mistakes (gear loss, death, base mismanagement, vehicle crashes, etc.) are the player’s responsibility.
+--Survival mistakes (gear loss, death, base mismanagement, vehicle crashes, etc.) are the player’s responsibility.

-✅ Final Note
+++Final Note++

 DayZ is a game of survival.
 Play fair, play smart, respect others, and take responsibility for your actions.